Gzip command in Linux

 Let's learn to compress a file using the gzip command in Linux.
 Use the following command with the file name.

-It will create a .gz zip file in the same directory and delete the original file.
+filename.gz zip file in the same directory and delete the original file.

 Retain Original File while using gzip command

-The above compress command deletes the original file and if we want to keep this file after the compression then use
+The above command deletes the original file and if we want to keep this file after the compression then use

 -k options in the command.